Teacher Certification Programs in New York State Schools

 New York University

-New York University (NYU) is a 4-year private institution that enrolls nearly 45,000 students each year.
+New York University (NYU) is a 4-year private institution that enrolls over 50,000 students each year.
 The university offers numerous programs at both the graduate and undergraduate levels that prepare students for teacher certification.

 Bachelor of Science in Childhood Education and Childhood Special Education